Business and Nature: An Essential Relationship

 Presentation of 4 projects with collaborative potential and call to action to companies:

-• ANTARR
+• Pedro Lencart, Director of ANTARR

 • Pedro Teiga, Founder and Executive Director of E-RIO